MVrachev/Object-oriented-programming--OOP-/Project OOP/README.md

 Successfully saved file.xml

 - Save As:
-Save the changes in a file, while giving the user the ability to specify its path.
+save the changes in a file, while giving the user the ability to specify its path.

 example:

 > saveas "C:\Temp\another file.xml"
-Successfully saved another file.xml
+successfully saved another file.xml

 - Exit:
-Exits the program.
+exits the program.

 example: